-Approximate Area: Area of town within this zone:
+Approximate Area: 5950 Acres Area if Town within this zone: 25.4%

-5950 Acres 25.4%

 - 1. This district contains all land within the town boundaries which is above 1200 feet in elevation. - 2.
 This land is valuable for its open spaces, forest resources, recreational opportunities, and scenery.
-This district is generally not well suited for development due to its slope, soils conditions and inaccessibility.
-Based on the merits of site specific conditions, development is allowed for dwelling units, forestry, and agriculture. - 3.
+This district is generally not well suited for development due to its slope, soil conditions and Inaccessibility.
+Based on the merits for site specific conditions, development is allowed for dwelling Units, forestry, and agriculture. - 3.
 Each lot shall be a minimum of 5 buildable acres. - 4.
-Each lot to have a minimum contiguous frontage of 400 feet. - 5.
+Each lot shall have a minimum contiguous frontage of 400 feet. - 5.
 Off street parking to be provided. - 6.
-Location of dwelling unit: - a.
-Minimum of 50 feet from the edge of the right of way of an accepted public road. - b.
-Minimum of 30 feet from abutters' property lines. - 7.
+Location of dwelling unit: - a. minimum of 50 feet from the edge of the right of way of an accepted public road. - b. minimum of 30 feet from abutters' property lines. - 7.
 Maximum height of any building to be 35 feet.